PaloAltoNetworks/pan-fca/README.md

 User and Developer guide can be found [here.](./docs/overview.md)

-## Support Policy
+## License and Support Policy
-This is a community supported framework.
-The support policy can be found [here.](./LICENSE)
+This framework is licensed under the MIT license and is community supported.
+The license can be found [here.](./LICENSE) support policy can be found [here.](./SUPPORT_POLICY)